• Skip to primary navigation

 Toffee Coconut Blondies are soft, chewy bars filled with coconut and crunchy toffee bits.
 Coconut milk makes these blondies a special sweet treat.

 Chocolate Coconut Bliss Cookies are like candy Mounds bars in cookie form.
-Chocolate and coconut are a great combination.
+Chocolate and coconut are a great combination in these delicious cookies.

 Coconut Milk Cookies are a great way to use up left over coconut milk.
 Baking with coconut milk gives these treats a tender texture and mild coconut flavor.